International Fruit Genetics

-International Fruit Genetics (IFG) is a private Bakersfield, California-based fruit breeding company.
-The company licenses patented breeds of fruit to growers worldwide, and is the largest private breeder of table grapes in the world.
-Among its variety of table grapes is Cotton Candy grapes, which it licenses to Bakersfield-based grower Grapery.
+International Fruit Genetics (IFG) is a private Bakersfield, California-based fruit breeding company that licenses patented breeds of fruit to growers worldwide.
+The largest breeder of table grapes has licensed one type of this fruit to Bakersfield-based grower Grapery, Cotton Candy.

+In August 2023, it was announced that a consortium led by AMFresh had completed the purchase of the company.
+Subsequently, EQT Future and Paine Schwartz Partners became minority partners in Bloom Fresh International, a new entity created when SNFL Group and IFG merged.

 History

-IFG was founded in 2001 in Bakersfield by David Cain, Jack Pandol, Glen Stoller, his wife Terrie Stoller, and their son Craig Stoller.
+Based in Bakersfield, IFG was founded in 2001 by David Cain, Jack Pandol, Glen Stoller, his wife Terrie Stoller, and their son Craig Stoller.

 Cain was a fruit breeder who in the 1970s worked in Fresno, California as a researcher with the USDA, developing new varieties of table grapes and seedless raisins.
-Pandol was a UC Davis plant scientist graduate and third generation grape grower who had founded grape growing company Grapery in 1996.
+Meanwhile, Pandol was a UC Davis plant scientist graduate and third generation grape grower who had founded grape growing company Grapery in 1996.

 Glen and Terrie Stoller were the founders of Bakersfield-based grapevine nursery Sunridge Nurseries, a supplier of plant material to the wine and table grape industry, and their son Craig was the company's president.
 IFG formed a partnership with Grapery and Sunridge Nursery.

 A few months after forming IFG, Cain attended a trade show where researchers from the University of Arkansas were showing grapes.
 One was a purple Concord grape that tasted sweet like cotton candy, but was fragile with tiny seeds.
 He licensed that grape along with others from the university for IFG, and improved the size and texture by crossbreeding the grapes with sturdier California grapes.

 In 2010, after years of cross-pollinating and testing numerous grapes, IFG patented the Cotton Candy grape, and began licensing it to growers.

-In 2011, IFG partner The Grapery was doing trial development of IFG's Sweet Sunshine, Sweet Surrender and Sweet Celebration.
+In the following year, its partner The Grapery was doing trial development of IFG's Sweet Sunshine, Sweet Surrender and Sweet Celebration.